RasaHQ/rasa/docs/policies.rst

               training data, where ``one epoch`` = one forward pass and one backward pass of all the training examples;
-            - ``random_seed`` if set to any int will get reproducible training results for the same inputs, if the results are not good, try setting to another integer;
+            - ``random_seed`` if set to any int will get reproducible training results for the same inputs;

         - embedding: